CryptoWisely/public-docs/case-studies/btcturk-integrated-growth.md

 ### Recognition

 The campaign won two **Insider LIFT Awards (2021)**:
 - *Highest Mobile Engagement*
 - *Best Use of Insider Platform*

-BtcTurk | PRO became one of Türkiye’s most engaging financial apps, and I was recognized for leading strategic implementation and creative integration.

 ---